Muratbzc/random_user_app_2/README.md

 ## Objective

   - Build a random user App using ReactJS.
-  - Fetch new user on random user button click
+  - Fetch new user on NEW USER button click.

 <button><a href="https://muratbzc.github.io/random_user_app_2/">Go To Web Site</a></button>